SteveHTrann/BananaNetworkTopology.md/README.md

 NEXT UPDATE PLANS:

 I am planning on adding VLANS to the network so the Switch's SVI will be the one to hold onto the IP addresses for the switch.

+Day 3 (6/24/2024)

+Haven't had much time to work on this project, but I've noticed that I accidentally used a broadcast ip for one of the host devices (router0) therefore I switched it to be one IP lower (ip address 192.168.0.254 255.255.255.0 is now ip address 192.168.0.253 255.255.255.0)

 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________